-- Attendance at a conference without strong justification for acquisition of tangible new skill (via an embedded workshop, for example). - Presenting a paper, poster, or the like at a peer-reviewed conference for general scholarly purposes or for the completion of degree requirements. - Delivering invited lectures, chairing a session, or workshop facilitation. - Unjustified travel costs. - Graduate student thesis projects. - Self-promotional projects which lack broader impact/student impact. - Funding for multiple faculty members on a single application.
+- Attendance at a conference without strong justification for acquisition of a tangible new skill (via an embedded workshop, for example). - Presenting a paper, poster, or the like at a peer-reviewed conference for general scholarly purposes or for the completion of degree requirements. - Delivering invited lectures, chairing a session, or workshop facilitation. - Unjustified travel costs. - Graduate student thesis projects. - Self-promotional projects which lack broader impact/student impact. - Any project in an already established area of work for a faculty member.
+Those seeking funds to expand an established line of inquiry should explore the Grow It grant offering. - Funding for multiple faculty members on a single application.
 Each eligible faculty member must submit their own funding application to attend a workshop or training; each will be judged on its own merits.